 QUT has a leading international business school.
 We take a real-world learning and teaching approach, delivered by experts of the industry, that places us within the top 1% of business schools worldwide and the first in Australia to be accredited by all three of the world's leading accreditation bodies (triple crown accreditation).

 Units you can study

-We offer undergraduate and postgraduate units across a range of disciplines.
-As long as you meet the course requirements (prerequisites), you can choose subjects from any of our discipline areas to suit your interests.
+Choose from the undergraduate or postgraduate options on offer across a range of business disciplines.
+As long as you meet the prerequisites, you can choose subjects from any of our discipline areas to suit your interests.